Preparing for your data science interview: Common R programming, SQL and Tableau questions

 Tableau is becoming popular among the leading business houses.
 If you have just completed your Tableau training, then the interview questions listed below could be good examples.

-The questions given above are some examples to help you get a feel of the technical questions generally asked during the interviews.
-Keep them as a reference and prepare with more technically inclined questions.
-Remember, your attitude and body language play an important role in making the right impression.
+The above questions are examples to help you get a feel of the technical questions generally asked during the interviews.